Four Key Areas of Service

-- Direct Service - face-to-face service learning in which the students’ service has a direct impact with the people in need.
-Annually visiting a village in Cambodia that your club works with is an excellent example of direct service.
+Direct Service - face-to-face service learning in which the students’ service has a direct impact with the people in need.
+Annually visiting a village in the Philippines that your club works with is an excellent example of direct service.

 Process of Meaningful Service